NikosAlexandris/i.landsat.import/README.md

 i.landsat.import scene=LC81840332014146LGN00,LC81840332014226LGN00 --v -s
 ```

-If we have many scenes, we can avoid typing or collecting all scene identifiers
+In case of many scenes, we can avoid typing or collecting all scene identifiers
 to feed the `scene` option and collect all scenes under one directory.
 This one
 directory can be fed to the module's `pool` option.
 For testing, we instruct
 the following and expect to get the list of (already existing band scenes, each